Report CIS - Pork (Meat of Swine) - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Frequently Asked Questions (FAQ) :

-Russia constituted the country with the largest volume of pork consumption, accounting for 86% of total volume.
+The country with the largest volume of pork consumption was Russia, comprising approx. 86% of total volume.
 Moreover, pork consumption in Russia exceeded the figures recorded by the second-largest consumer, Belarus, ninefold.
-The third position in this ranking was held by Kazakhstan, with a 1.9% share.
+Kazakhstan ranked third in terms of total consumption with a 1.8% share.

-The country with the largest volume of pork production was Russia, accounting for 88% of total volume.
+Russia remains the largest pork producing country in the CIS, accounting for 88% of total volume.
 Moreover, pork production in Russia exceeded the figures recorded by the second-largest producer, Belarus, more than tenfold.

 In value terms, Russia remains the largest pork supplier in the CIS.

-In value terms, Belarus constitutes the largest market for imported pork in the CIS, comprising 62% of total imports.
-The second position in the ranking was taken by Moldova, with a 12% share of total imports.
-It was followed by Armenia, with a 9.9% share.
+In value terms, Belarus constitutes the largest market for imported pork in the CIS, comprising 68% of total imports.
+The second position in the ranking was taken by Russia, with an 8.7% share of total imports.
+It was followed by Moldova, with an 8.5% share.

 This report provides an in-depth analysis of the pork market in CIS.
 Within it, you will discover the latest data on market trends and opportunities by country, consumption, production and price developments, as well as the global trade (imports and exports).
 The forecast exhibits the market prospects through 2030.